nas5w/interview-guide/docs/index.md

 There are a number of incredible existing resources that go in depth on different parts of the interview process.
 Rather than repeating the same content, this handbook intends to be more of a broard, easily-digestible resource.
 Think of it as a survey course for tech interviewing.
 Where appropriate, I'll refer you to some of the other resources that contain excellent, in-depth material.

+**Goals:**

+- Digestible, easy to read
+- Opinionated
+- Be a foundational guide
+- Focus on methodology

+**Non-goals:**

+- Depth of information that exists in other handbooks

 ## How to read this handbook

 This handbook isn't _too_ long, so my recommendation is to read it front-to-back at first.
 There are a lot of concepts that I believe will just "stick" once you read them.
 During your studies, I recommend you check back to certain sections of the handbook to refresh your memory.